Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Consequences of higher-spin symmetries

 \subsection{Algebra of higher-spin charges}

 Let us assume the existence of a charge $Q^{(4)}_{-3}$ satisfying the commutation relations

 meaning it commutes with translations and has weight 3.
 As we established above, such a charge (built with the Killing tensor $p^3$) follows from the existence of a local, spin-4 current in the bulk and in that context we referred to it as $Q_{p^3}$.
-Here we will simply take these commutation relations as an axiom, which is a perfectly meaningful assumption purely from the boundary's perspective.
+Here we will simply take these commutation relations as an axiom, which is a perfectly meaningful assumption purely from the boundary's perspective, since it makes no reference to bulk currents.
 To emphasize this, we have introduced the notation $Q^{(J)}_{-w}$ for a charge of weight $w$ belonging to a $(2J-1)$-dimensional representation of $sl(2,\mathbb{R})$---without making reference to a bulk Killing tensor.\footnote{The subscript $-3$ (rather than 3) is chosen to agree with the standard notation for the charges of the Virasoro algebra in Section \ref{sec:Virasoro} below.} We also assume that $Q^{(4)}_{-3}$ annihilates the vacuum.

 In this subsection, we are going to build an algebra of higher-spin charges by acting on $Q_{-3}^{(4)}$ with conformal generators.
 Using the generator $K$, we define the weight-2 object

 The Jacobi identity between $Q^{(4)}_{-3}$, $P$ and $K$ then imposes that